NHS Hearing Aids

 We would advise those who might be struggling not to suffer in silence any longer.
-We are here to help.
+We are

 We currently provide behind the ear (BTE) digital hearing aids.
 An ear mould or soft 'dome' sits in the ear and the hearing aid sits behind the ear.